madjugglers/pattern-book/03_four_person_patterns.md

 Mike Newton created this pattern in 2000.

-### Variations
+**Variations:**

 Try it in 3-count or chocolate bar.
-There are straight forward extensions for any number of people and you can also add extra clubs (see Extra Club Clover and Hyper Clover).

-Madison passing history has a lot of other clover variations, some of which are described later in the book.

-The Run Over Clover is the same pattern with some of the selves replaced with passes.
+There are extensions that add clubs, people, and variations that change the passing sequence.

 ### Run Over Clover

+The Run Over Clover is the same pattern (as the standard clover)  with some of the selves replaced with passes.

 |      |         |
 |------|--------|